 Sera of London x The Lady Garden Foundation

 Interior designer Sera Hersham-Loftus and Lady Garden co-Founder Tamara Beckwith Veroni, have teamed up with seamstress Maureen Baker for these reusable face masks; Maureen donated her collection of Laura Ashley fabrics to the cause and is handmaking each set herself.
-All profits will go to the Royal Marsden Cancer Charity’s Emergency Appeal – to order yours, send a direct message on the Lady Garden Instagram account or via the contact page on the Lady Garden website.
+All profits will go to the Royal Marsden Cancer Charity’s Emergency Appeal – to order yours, send a direct message to the Lady Garden Foundation Instagram account or via the contact page on the Lady Garden website.

 An investment, yes, but made from beautiful quality Liberty Print silk.
 There’s a range of patterns available to pre-order, and for each one bought £5 will be donated to the South Western Ambulance Service NHS Foundation Trust, in support of paramedics, health care workers and the communities that use these services during this difficult time.